Momoya Gohandesuyo: Nori no Tsukudani Seaweed Paste

-“Nori (海苔)” is a seaweed known as laver in general, so Nori no Tsukudani (Amazon.com) is a paste-like food that is made by boiling down Nori seaweed mainly with soy sauce and sugar.
+“Nori (海苔)” is a seaweed known as laver in English, and Nori no Tsukudani is a paste made by simmering down nori seaweed with soy sauce and sugar.

-- You can use the Nori seaweed paste as a seasoning for fried foods, including fried eggs and fried vegetables
+- It can be used as a seasoning for fried dishes like fried eggs and fried vegetables.

-- As the Nori paste goes well with rice, it is also used as a seasoning for fried rice
+- As the seaweed paste goes well with rice, it can also be used for fried rice.